-We’d decided to sift through the worst-of-the-worst from the past few years, just in case you need help on what to avoid (some of these items are still on the market) or new ideas for annoying a family member, giving your partner an ulcer, or a ridiculous gift for a White Elephant party.
+Every holiday season, we share the best and “must-have” holiday gifts.
+But stories about the “worst kids toys,” also circulate this time of year, offered as a cautionary tale for new parents.
+We decided to sift through the worst-of-the-worst from the past few years, just in case you need help on what to avoid (some of these items are still on the market).
 These lame, inappropriate, and gross presents will surely give you a laugh, but just be prepared … if you gift them, you may end up on Santa’s naughty list!

 While Spin Master Toys has been cranking out the hits for many years (including Star Wars, Paw Patrol and this year's Hatchimals), every once in a while they have a dud.
 In 2006, they definitely hit a new low with a pretend tattoo parlor for kids.
 The set came complete with an electronic tattoo pen, washable ink, stencils, and, presumably, a pretend follow-up morning of regrets and a hangover.